Fatima-css/aws-VPC-three-tier-architecture-lab/README.md

 );
 ```

--Verify the table was created:
+- Verify the table was created:
 ```
 SHOW TABLES;
 ```
 <img src="vpc/create webappdb.png" alt="Database created" width="600"/>

--Insert data into table for use/testing later:
+- Insert data into table for use/testing later:
 ```
 INSERT INTO transactions (amount, description) VALUES (400, 'groceries');
 ```

-Verify that your data was added by executing the following command:
+- Verify that your data was added by executing the following command:
 ```
 SELECT * FROM transactions;
 ```
--When finished, just type exit and hit enter to exit the MySQL client.
+- When finished, just type exit and hit enter to exit the MySQL client.